FIS/02 (FISICA TEORICA, MODELLI E METODI MATEMATICI)

 Modalità verifica apprendimento

 The final oral examination is aimed to find out what students have understood of the topics of the course rather than just what they know and can recite.
-The exam will assess the acquired knowledge of General Relativity, the ability to express and communicate as well as the ability to analyze the question posed during the examination, break it down into the relevant key points and work through to provide an acceptable answer.
+The exam will assess the acquired knowledge of special relativity and electrodynamics, the ability to express and communicate as well as the ability to analyze the question posed during the examination, break it down into the relevant key points and work through to provide an acceptable answer.
 All of these will help me in assessing the success of the student in transitioning from a “knowledge-acquirer” to a practicing physicist who can synthesize and attack complex problems as well create new knowledge by carrying out original research.

 Il corso è English-friendly.
 Quindi anche su richiesta di una minoranza di studenti verrà tenuto in Inglese.